kenegozi/kenegozi.github.io/_posts/2008-08-30-clients-are-from-venus-developers-are-from-mars.markdown

-So if a developer (or a software company, whatever) provide a client with a thick "project analysis" paper, loaded with, ehm, blueprints, UML diagrams and such, then after wasting a lot of time on arguments, the client will sign on a spec he did not comprehend fully, and does not correlate with his needs and whishes.
+So if a developer (or a software company, whatever) provides a client with a thick "project analysis" paper, loaded with, ehm, blueprints, UML diagrams and such, then after wasting a lot of time on arguments, the client will sign on a spec they did not fully comprehend, and does not correlate with their needs and whishes.

 At the end of the development phase you'll get a product that do not incorporate the domain knowledge, and give a partial solution to the client's pain.
 The client's satisfaction will be "arrr, that's O.K." at best.
 Even it will have super-duper-shiny-ajax-powered-SOA-2.0-3D-effects-with-silverlight/wpf/air/flash-thingy